Mahesh100/Spring-Java-Framwork/README.md

 - @ModelAttribute has an element as value.
 - @ModelAttribute can be used at method level as well as parameter level.
 - The @ModelAttribute Annotation can be used at two levels in a Controller class.
-- At Method argument level
+- At Method argument level & At Method level.